PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 Bob needs to make sure that he is able to close the most recent CTx well before Alice is able to broadcast RTx.
 Since the CTxs are encumbered by an rTXO timeout, in effect Bob needs to stop revoking old CTxs well before the channel expiry time.

-## 6. Everlasting Payment Channels
+## 6. Non-expiring Payment Channels

 So far, we've seen how to construct one-way and two-way payment channels.
 However, we're still limited by the channel expiry duration, which is determined by the relative locktime on Alice's refund branch.
 This means that our payment channels can only be open for a certain period of time before the channel has to be closed by Bob.